 Where can I find out what my coinsurance is?

-Check out your Summary and Benefits to figure out how much your coinsurance will be - and also note if you must meet your deductible before this coinsurance begins.
-If you have issues accessing the Summary and Benefits or need additional support in learning about your coverage, call the customer service number on the back of your insurance card.
+Check out your Summary of Benefits and Coverage to figure out how much your coinsurance will be.
+(This summary is usually provided as a PDF by the insurance company when you enroll in the plan.)
+Note if you must meet your deductible before this coinsurance begins.
+If you have issues accessing the Summary of Benefits or need additional support in learning about your coverage, call the customer service number on the back of your insurance card.

 What’s the difference between coinsurance and a copay?
 Which one is better?